Founder and CEO, Shifting Roots

 Once I grew up and had my own home, suddenly all those tasks I resented became important life skills that I now needed and wanted to do.
 I also quickly realized that most of my friends wanted to start their own gardens, but didn’t have any clue how to go about it.
 They either lived in cites and didn’t grow up with a garden, or their parents never made them help with it.

-Suddenly I became the go-t0 girl amongst all my friends who were buying their own houses and wanted to get started with their own gardens or landscaping.
+Suddenly I became the go-to girl amongst all my friends who were buying their own houses and wanted to get started with their own gardens or landscaping.

 And that is where this blog comes in.
 I hope that if you are new to gardening, you’ll find a wealth of information to help you get started.
 Gardening doesn’t have to be this elusive all-or-nothing thing.
 Start with the resources you have, and expand your garden a little each year as your skills and confidence grow.

-Even though I’ve been gardening all my life, I still make mistakes along the way–and I’m not shy about talking about them!
-There are no perfect gardeners.
+Even though I’ve been gardening all my life, I still make mistakes along the way– and I’m not shy about talking about them!

-Interested in collaborating?
 Email me!
-I’d love to build an online community of like-minded people. [email protected]
+I’d love to build an online community of like-minded people.